Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   To build a version of openssl-foo-vs2012:
   Try to find it online
   Building this with Visual Studio is to to be documented

+9 Rebuilding with VS 2005/8/10/12/13/15 32/64
+  The script cmakeRebuildAll.cmd is provided for convenience: cmakeRebuildAll.cmd | c:\cygwin64\bin\tee rebuildAll.txt

+  A full rebuild and test

 Status:
+2015-11-26 Ready for use by others
+           Added options --test and --bash=c:\cygwin64\bin\bash.exe
+           Added script cmakeRebuildAll.cmd
+           Updated Documentation.

 2015-11-19 "Work in Progress"
            Added a dependency for 7z.exe to decompress archives.
            Added downloading openssl